eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 								* numbers
 								* facts
 							- can result in irregularities and ambiguities when processed by structured databases
-						+ can be semi-structured, by containing data that has some structure associated with relational databases, RDBMS
+						+ can be ***semi-structured data***, by containing data that has some structure associated with relational databases, RDBMS
 							- XML, extensible markup language
+								* XML databases
+									+ native XML databases
+								* XML-enabled databases
+								* data-centric XML databases
 							- JSON, JavaScript Object Notation
 								* supported by:
 									+ MongoDB